pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 program?
 How many squares does the robot drive?
 Run the program to verify your prediction.

-**Challenge #4.2.??: Fast mode and slow mode** ⸺ Create two new tasks called _Slow_ and _Fast_, each with a collection of Drive Base Configuration blocks.
+**Challenge #4.2.B: Fast mode and slow mode** ⸺ Create two new tasks called _Slow_ and _Fast_, each with a collection of Drive Base Configuration blocks.
-The _Slow_ block should set low acceleration and speed values for straights and turns.
-The _Fast_ block should set high values.
+The _Slow_ task should set low acceleration and speed values for straights and turns.
+The _Fast_ task should set high values.
 Now you can conveniently change speed profile midway throughout your program.
 Test it by driving one square very slowly and one square very quickly.
 Where do you place the Task Caller blocks?